Cray-HPE/hms-firmware-action/README.md

 ## FAS CT Testing

-In addition to the service itself, this repository builds and publishes cray-fas-hmth-test images containing tests that verify FAS on live Shasta systems.
+In addition to the service itself, this repository builds and publishes cray-firmware-action-hmth-test images containing tests that verify FAS on live Shasta systems.
 The tests are invoked via helm test as part of the Continuous Test (CT) framework during CSM installs and upgrades.
-The version of the cray-fas-hmth-test image (vX.Y.Z) should match the version of the cray-firmware-action image being tested, both of which are specified in the helm chart for the service.
+The version of the cray-firmware-action-hmth-test image (vX.Y.Z) should match the version of the cray-firmware-action image being tested, both of which are specified in the helm chart for the service.

 ## Table of Contents